-The UACJ Group, in accordance with the Law Concerning Special Measures Against PCB Waste, accounts for PCB-containing equipment for each of its plants, properly stores and manages these items, and submits reports to supervisory authorities.
+The UACJ Group, in accordance with the Law Concerning Special Measures Against PCB (Polychlorinated biphenyl) Waste, accounts for PCB-containing equipment for each of its plants, submits reports to supervisory authorities, and properly stores and manages these items.

 We also conduct surveys of fluorescent lamp ballasts and other small electrical devices and electrical devices suspected of containing small amounts of PCBs, and properly manage those exceeding standards.